Scalded skin syndromeRitter disease; Staphylococcal scalded skin syndrome (SSS)

 A full recovery is expected.

-- Fluid regulation problems causing dehydration or electrolyte imbalance
+- Abnormal level of fluids in the body causing dehydration or electrolyte imbalance

 - Poor temperature control (in young infants)